What is breast cancer?

 Surgery—Surgery is used to remove breast cancer tumors, some of the surrounding healthy tissue and sometimes nearby lymph nodes.
 Types of surgery include lumpectomy (to remove the tumor and a small, cancer-free margin of healthy tissue around the tumor) and mastectomy (the surgical removal of the entire breast).
 If you undergo a lumpectomy or mastectomy, breast reconstruction is an option.
 In some cases, reconstruction can happen at the same time, known as immediate reconstruction.

 Chemotherapy—Used to destroy cancer cells by stopping their ability to grow and divide, chemotherapy can be given before breast cancer surgery to shrink a large tumor or after surgery to reduce the risk of recurrence.
 Chemotherapy is often used in conjunction with radiation therapy, following surgery.

-Hormonal therapy—For some women who have tested positive for either estrogen or progesterone receptors, hormonal therapy can be an effective treatment to shrink tumors and make surgery easier.
+Hormone therapy—For some women who have tested positive for either estrogen or progesterone receptors, hormone therapy can be an effective treatment to shrink tumors and make surgery easier.